 Upset Ohio town residents seek answers over train derailment

-EAST PALESTINE, Ohio (AP) — Residents of the Ohio village upended by a freight train derailment packed a school gym on Wednesday to seek answers on whether they were safe from toxic chemicals that spilled or were burned off.
+EAST PALESTINE, Ohio (AP) — Residents of the Ohio village upended by a freight train derailment packed a school gym to seek answers about whether they were safe from toxic chemicals that spilled or were burned off.

-Hundreds of worried people gathered to hear state officials tell them — as they did earlier in the day — that testing so far has shown that local air is safe to breathe and to promise that safety testing of the air and water would continue.
+Hundreds of worried people gathered Wednesday in East Palestine, near the Pennsylvania state line, to hear state officials insist yet again that testing shows local air is safe to breathe so far and promise that air and water monitoring would continue.

+With the community in the national spotlight, U.S. Environmental Protection Agency Administrator Michael Regan is slated to visit Thursday to assess the ongoing response and hear from impacted residents.

-But residents had lingering questions over health hazards and they demanded more transparency from the railroad operator.
+Those attending Wednesday’s informational session, which was originally billed as a town hall meeting, had many questions over health hazards, and they demanded more transparency from railroad operator Norfolk Southern, which did not attend, citing safety concerns for its staff.

+“They just danced around the questions a lot,” said Danielle Deal, who lives a few miles from the derailment site.
+“Norfolk needed to be here.”

-Norfolk Southern, the rail operator, did not join what was was billed as an open house gathering with local, state and federal officials because of safety concerns to their staff.
-In a statement, the railroad said there had been a “growing physical threat to our employees and members of the community around this event.”
+In a statement, Norfolk Southern said it didn’t attend alongside local, state and federal officials because of a “growing physical threat to our employees and members of the community around this event.”

+Deal called that a “copout” and noted the seriousness of the incident.

+Deal and her two children left home to stay with her mother, 13 miles away “and we could still see the mushroom cloud, plain as day,” she said.

-The meeting came amid continuing concerns about the huge plumes of smoke, persisting odors, questions over potential threats to pets and wild animals, any potential impact on drinking water and what was happening with cleanup.
+Nearly two weeks after the derailment, people in the area have many concerns about the huge plumes of smoke they saw, persisting odors, risks to pets and wild animals, potential effects on drinking water and what’s happening with the cleanup.

 Even as school resumed and trains were rolling again, people were worried.